-Certification as a Tool for Measuring Tourism Impacts and Continuous Improvement of Sustainability Performance
+Certification as a Tool for Continuous Improvement of Sustainability Performance

 Director of Training Strategy and Development at TrainingAid